The Best Last-Minute Getaway in Every State

 Florida: Watercolor Inn

 What makes the sand in Destin so sparkling white?
 It’s made from Appalachian quartz, which you’ll find on Watercolor Inn’s private beach.
 Located on almost 500 acres of gorgeous Gulf coast sands, the charming inn also borders Grayton Beach State Park where you can hike and bike the many trails or take one of the complimentary kayaks out on Western Lake.
+Visiting Florida during Summer might seem like the best idea, but make sure you check out the cheapest months to visit every state first.

 Georgia: Private Islands of Georgia